 Ann M. Weaver Scholarship Nominations

-Nominations for the 2019 Ann M. Weaver Scholarship have closed.
+Nominations are now closed for the 2024 Ann M. Weaver Scholarship.

 The Ann MacPherson Weaver Memorial Scholarship was established in 1986 in memory of a 1984 RMA graduate who had succumbed to cancer earlier in the year.
 This competitive scholarship is awarded each year to a deserving student who best represents the scholarship criteria and who has never attended any grade of Rocky Mount Academy.